jcazevedo/jcazevedo.net/_drafts/leetcode-1937-maximum-number-of-points-with-cost.md

 $$6 - 2 + 5 + 5 = 14$$ points.

 There are various ways to approach this problem.
-We are going to take a look at some of them, even those that won't work given the problem constraints.
+We are going to take a look at some of them, even those that won't lead to accepted solutions given the problem constraints.

 ## Brute Force